Treatment for vertigo depends on the cause and severity of your symptoms.

 A medication called betahistine works in a similar way to antihistamines.
 It has been used to treat Ménière's disease and may also be used for other balance problems.
 It may have to be taken for a long period of time.
 The beneficial effects vary from person to person.

-If you have vertigo, there are some safety issues that you should consider.
+If you have vertigo, there are some safety issues to consider.
 For example:

 - you should inform your employer if your job involves operating machinery or climbing ladders

-- you may be at increased risk of falls – see preventing falls for advice about making your home safer and reducing your risk
+- you may be at increased risk of falls – see preventing falls for advice on making your home safer and reducing your risk